9 Best Order Fulfillment Companies for Small Businesses for 2023

 ---|---|---|

-Onboarding | $975 for standard service or $0 on the Growth Plan | Onboarding, account setup, stock migration, and platform integration done by a dedicated 'Implementation Engineer' who stays with you for 30 days |
+Onboarding | $975 for entire implementation package or $0 on the Growth Plan for self-onboarding | Onboarding, account setup, stock migration, and platform integration done by a dedicated “Implementation Engineer” who stays with you for 30 days |

 Receiving | $35/hour first two hours, $45/hour following | Inbound stock receipt, unpack, and check-in |

-Inventory Storage | $40 per pallet/month, $10 per shelf/month, or $5 per bin/month | Climate-controlled storage, security, and inventory management |
+Inventory Storage | $40 per pallet/month, $10 per shelf/month, or $5 per bin/month | Secure storage and inventory management |

-Fulfillment Fee | Calculated per-package based on weight and shipping distance | Pick and pack, packaging materials, and shipping |
+Fulfillment Fee | Calculated per package based on weight and shipping distance | Pick and pack, packaging materials, and shipping |

-Pick and Pack | $0 for the first 4 picks, 25 cents per additional item | Picking items from inventory and packing them for shipment |
+Pick and Pack | $0 for the first 4 picks, 25 cents per additional pick | Picking items from inventory and packing them for shipment |

 Special Projects | $45 per hour | Labor fees |